 FERTILITY AND PREGNANCY

-Naturopath Cherie Caut, believes that when your health is supported before you conceive, healthy pregnancies and births are more likely to happen.
+Naturopath Cherie Caut, observes that when your health is supported before you conceive, healthy pregnancies and births are more likely to happen.
+Cherie brings a unique combination of conventional medicine understanding of fertility and assisted reproductive technologies to complementary medicine practice.
 Cherie's approach is to integrate core naturopathic principles with the latest evidence-based natural medicine and fertility research.
 Cherie has experience providing IVF support for IVF patients in Adelaide.

 Pre-conception care involves an integrated approach to health that considers multiple aspects in regards to their known impact on fertility.
 We refer to these aspects as fertility factors; nutrition, lifestyle, female fertility awareness, female reproductive health, male reproductive health and environmental factors.